front-end-intermediate/session-7/readme.md

 Refer to `reference > react-overview > index.html`.

 For this you will need to open the page via HTTP.
-You can use `Live Server` in VS Code, the [lite-server](https://www.npmjs.com/package/lite-server) npm package or, if you have Python installed (default on MacOs) cd into `rect-overview` and run:
+You can install and use `Live Server` in VS Code, the [lite-server](https://www.npmjs.com/package/lite-server) npm package or, if you have Python installed (default on MacOs) cd into `rect-overview` and run:

 ```sh
 python -m SimpleHTTPServer 9001